shredthaGNAR/stars/README.md

 * [WorldBrain/Memex](https://github.com/WorldBrain/Memex): Browser extension to curate, annotate, and discuss the most valuable content and ideas on the web.
 As individuals, teams and communities.
 * [kormyen/memex](https://github.com/kormyen/memex): Simple bookmarks and notes
 * [memex-life/memex](https://github.com/memex-life/memex): Your second brain for the web browsing.
 An AI powered Chrome extension that constructs personal knowledge base for you.
-* [usememos/memos](https://github.com/usememos/memos): A modern, open-source, self-hosted knowledge management and note-taking platform designed for privacy-conscious users and organizations.
+* [usememos/memos](https://github.com/usememos/memos): An open-source, self-hosted alternative to cloud note-taking services.
+No tracking, no ads, no subscription fees — just a clean, fast way to capture and organize your ideas.
 * [xudaolong/memos-desktop](https://github.com/xudaolong/memos-desktop): Memos client built on electron cross-end framework
 * [austintraver/merge](https://github.com/austintraver/merge): Addon to replicate the Safari 'Merge All Windows' menu command
 * [wsmadsen/Merge-NHL-Odds](https://github.com/wsmadsen/Merge-NHL-Odds): Import NHL data from NHL website and merge odds